 Although you might still have to stand in a short queue to collect your tickets, it’s still much quicker than waiting in the general line.
 There’s also an option to rent an audio guide from the Uffizi for an extra €6.

-While visiting the Uffizi Gallery by yourself is fantastic, there’s an even better option.
-If you want to make the most of your visit and see all the best highlights, consider joining a guided small group tour.
-Led by an English-speaking guide, learn even more about the masterpieces inside the museum and the context in which they were created.
+While visiting the Uffizi Gallery by yourself is fantastic, it’s even better to join a guided tour.
+Led by an English-speaking guide, you’ll learn even more about the museum’s masterpieces, the stories behind them, and the context surrounding their creation.

-On the Uffizi Gallery Renaissance Florence Tour, skip the lines and walk straight on in!
-Learn about the significance of each painting and sculpture and the stories behind them.
+On our Uffizi Gallery tour, you’ll also skip the lines and walk straight in!
 This tour is the perfect way to learn about Florence’s Renaissance art, history, and culture in a comfortable and stress-free way.

 History of the Uffizi Gallery